MCLDG-zz/blg-svlss-msvc/README.md

 This will create stacks in all three accounts.
 Wait until all stacks are successfully created.

-#### 5. Copy code and push to AWS CodeCommit
+#### 5. Copy the microservice source code and push to AWS CodeCommit

 In the AWS Console, in the Tools account, in the region specified in single-click-cross-account-pipeline.sh, select the CloudFormation service and find the 'booking-pipeline' stack.

-Copy the value of this stack output variable: SourceCodeCommitCloneUrlHttp From your terminal application, execute the following command:
+Copy the value of this stack output variable: SourceCodeCommitCloneUrlHttp In a directory in your terminal application where you want to clone the application repository, execute the following command.
+Note that this clones an empty GIT repo for the Booking microservice, into which you'll copy the Booking source code from the blg-svlss-msvc.git repo (you may have to adjust the cp -R statement below if you use a different directory structure):

 ```console
 git clone <value of the SourceCodeCommitCloneUrlHttp stack output variable>